henrylawson/usain/README.md

 A simple task runner tool.
 Named after the best runner in the world, Usain Bolt.

 # Getting started
+Using usain is super easy, just follow the steps below.
 ## Install usain
 ```Bash
 npm install usain
 ```

 ## Create your tasks module
 This is where you define your tasks.
-This can live in ./build/tasks.js
+This can live in `./build/tasks.js`
 ```JavaScript
 var spawn = require('child_process').spawn;
 var path = require('path');